ALL STATE DATA UPDATED FOR 2020!

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, all of the office locations in Louisiana have significantly lower wait times.
-However, the approval rates are much lower than the national average.
-The New Orleans office is their best performing one, but they are still 9.6% lower than the national average.
+As the table here and the chart below indicate, in 2020, all of the office locations in Louisiana have significantly lower wait times.
+However, the approval rates are lower than the national average.
+The Shreveport office is their best performing one, but they are still 1.6% lower than the national average.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.